Waste Warriors | Annual

-At the beginning of each fall semester, UVM Eco-Reps carried out the Eco-Ware Everywhere! campaign to increase EcoWare memberships and uses of EcoWare in retail dining locations.
+At the beginning of each fall semester, Eco-Reps carries out the Eco-Ware Everywhere campaign to increase EcoWare memberships and uses of EcoWare in retail dining locations.
 Through increased outreach and promotion, the campaign goal was to increase EcoWare memberships, uses of EcoWare at retail dining locations, and overall awareness about waste reduction in retail dining locations.

 UVM implemented reusable EcoWare to-go containers in retail locations 2011.
-Data collected from the past 4 years has shown that EcoWare uses became concentrated in residential dining locations once the program was expanded there in 2015 and usage has fallen much lower in retail locations.
-Due to the volume of disposable containers used in retail locations, there is a significant opportunity for waste reduction if usage there increases.
+Data collected from the past 4 years has shown that EcoWare use became concentrated in residential dining locations once the program was expanded there in 2015 and use has fallen much lower in retail locations.
+Due to the volume of disposable containers used in retail locations, there is a significant opportunity for waste reduction if use there increases.

 Based on the residential location and its proximity to retail dining locations, each team was assigned anywhere from one to three dining locations to focus their outreach on, with a total of nine locations being addressed.
 Each team was responsible for tabling at these dining locations throughout a three-week period.
 On a community team level, Eco-Reps promoted EcoWare in specific locations by tabling and acknowledging existing members while simultaneously signing up new EcoWare members.
 Using the data from those locations for each week, the process and impact was recorded and compared with data from previous years.
 Along with tabling, the Eco-Reps designed stickers to be handed out and new signage for retail dining locations, reminding students and employees to use EcoWare and notifying them of the increased discount offered when using EcoWare.
 In an effort of campus-wide outreach, the Eco-Reps ran an Instagram photo contest throughout the campaign.
 The contest sought to promote the program by encouraging students to submit photos of them using EcoWare and tagged with #sutsainableuvm.
 A $100 gift card to a campus retail dining location was the prize awarded for the best photo.